Does CBD Cause Constipation?

 The Bottom Line

-Preliminary research suggests that CBD is beneficial for the digestive system and is unlikely to cause constipation.
+Preliminary research suggests that CBD is beneficial for the digestive system and is unlikely to cause constipation for most people, but it can affect digestion differently depending on the product, dose, and the individual.

-In fact, it may even provide a solution for constipation.
+In fact, early research (although limited) shows that it may even provide a solution for constipation.
 Using CBD oil is a good way to get the benefits of CBD while promoting regular bowel movements.

 References